Thiromi97/Thiromi97/README.md

 I'm Thiromi, a dedicated Quality Assurance Engineer with a Bachelor of Science in Information Technology and valuable experience in manual and automated testing processes.

 ## **🚀 Committed to Excellence in Quality Assurance!**
-With hands-on experience in both manual and automated testing, I collaborate closely with development teams to deliver top-notch software solutions that meet user needs and exceed expectations.
+With hands-on experience in manual and automated testing, I collaborate closely with development teams to deliver top-notch software solutions that meet user needs and exceed expectations.

 ### **Latest Industry Trends I'm Excited About:**
 - **AI in Testing**: Exploring the integration of AI and machine learning to optimize testing processes.